So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Because when you want to go ahead and get geolocation data, guys, on a phone, you identify the phone by the device and by the phone number of the device.

-So what they're trying to do is they're trying to say, not only do we know this is Melly's phone and it was in this location, we saw Melly's fingerprints on The phone, so he was the user of the phone because the defense has been trying to say, well, the phone isn't in Melly's name, so it might not necessarily be his phone.
+So what they're trying to do is they're trying to say, not only do we know this is Melly's phone and it was in this location, we saw Melly's fingerprints on the phone, so he was the user of the phone because the defense has been trying to say, well, the phone isn't in Melly's name, so it might not necessarily be his phone.

-But so the prosecution is trying to show that he is the user of that phone, regardless of the name on the actual bill, right?
+But so the prosecution is trying to show that he is the user of that phone regardless of the name on the actual bill, right?

-Because you can have a family plan that might not necessarily have the last name of the user of that phone, it might be the parent or whatever, but he's a user of that phone, which is why they're trying to link it up that way.
+It might be the parent or whatever, but he's the user of that phone, which is why they're trying to link it up that way.

-But the defense is fighting and saying, Hey, well, you guys are trying to bring in this evidence, but we don't have everyone else's phone number.
+But the defense is fighting and saying, hey, well, you guys are trying to bring in this evidence, but we don't have everyone else's phone number.

 We don't have everyone else that's involved in this map that you guys are talking about.

-Should be another number.
+3341 should be another number.

-And I can bring up here for your honor the specific information on Mr. Thomas's phone that was brought in earlier.
+And I can bring up here for Your Honor the specific information on Mr. Thomas's phone that was brought in earlier.

 Don't worry, guys.